 Tip Number One – See and Be Seen

-Several weeks ago, you may have seen my Top Ten Tips list for Emerging Artists.
-Ever since then, I get tons of calls, emails, and texts.
-The messages range from, “tell me more” to, “are you kidding me?”
-Most importantly, I have people reaching out to me, and for that, I am grateful!
+Last week, you may have seen my Top Ten Tips list for Emerging Artists.
+Ever since then, I have gotten tons of calls, emails, and texts.
+Okay, I got one text.
+The message was, “are you kidding me?”

-Now, I’m going to share the reality.
+Now, I’m going to share the truth.
 I compiled the tips, and I am sharing each one in more detail.
 So, as they used to say in the cartoons, “Here goes nuttin’!”

 My colleague, Rich Piombino, a music and radio industry veteran, always shared this tip and used this term to tell artists how important it is for them to be visible.
 Face it, if industry peeps don’t know you, you might as well be invisible.
 But there is a remedy for invisiblity.
 Get yourself out there!!!